RajdeepKonwar/RajdeepKonwar/README.md

 ### Hi there 👋

-I am a highly driven engineer with 9+ years of professional C++ software development with a burning passion for Computer Graphics
+I am a highly driven engineer with 10+ years of professional C++ software development with a wicked passion for Computer Graphics

 🖖 I’m currently learning Vulkan